rust-lang/rust/text/0000-euclidean-modulo.md

 The functionality could be provided as an operator.
 However, it is likely that the functionality of remainder and modulo are small enough that it is not worth providing a dedicated operator for the method.

 This functionality could instead reside in a separate crate, such as `num` (floored division & modulo is already available in this crate).
-However, there are strong points for inclusion into core itself: modulo as an operation is more often desirable than remainder for signed operations (so much so that it is the default in a number of languages) -- [the mailing list discussion has more support in favour of flooring/Euclidean division](https://mail.mozilla.org/pipermail/rust-dev/2013-April/003687.html); many people are unaware that the remainder can cause problems with signed integers, and having a method displaying the other behaviour would draw attention to this subtlety; the previous support for this functionality in core shows that many are keen to have this available; the Euclidean or flooring modulo is used (or reimplemented) commonly enough that it is worth having it generally accessible, rather than in a separate crate that must be depended on by each project.
+However, there are strong points for inclusion into core itself:
+- Modulo as an operation is more often desirable than remainder for signed operations (so much so that it is the default in a number of languages) -- [the mailing list discussion has more support in favour of flooring/Euclidean division](https://mail.mozilla.org/pipermail/rust-dev/2013-April/003687.html).

-Alternatives have been discussed at [https://internals.rust-lang.org/t/mathematical-modulo-operator/5952]().
+- Many people are unaware that the remainder can cause problems with signed integers, and having a method displaying the other behaviour would draw attention to this subtlety.
+- The previous support for this functionality in core shows that many are keen to have this available.
+- The Euclidean or flooring modulo is used (or reimplemented) commonly enough that it is worth having it generally accessible, rather than in a separate crate that must be depended on by each project.

 # Unresolved questions
 [unresolved]: #unresolved-questions